Just two weeks to go until nominations close for the 2021 Rising Star Awards – have you nominated?

 Now in its seventh year, the Rising Star Awards are the first to focus on the UK’s female talent pipeline below management level.
 Our strategic goal, set in 2015, aims to showcase 1,000 outstanding women by 2022.
 By highlighting the accolades of these women, WeAreTheCity are not only promoting the amazing female talent that exists across the UK, but actively encouraging organisations and business leaders to invest in and recognise these women as leaders of tomorrow and individual contributors to their respective industries.

-These awards will recognise and celebrate a further 100 female individual contributors across 25 different industries that represent the leaders and role models of tomorrow.
-These winners will join our award’s alumni of 550 previous winners, across the UK and India.
+These awards will recognise and celebrate a further 100 female individual contributors from over 20 different industries that represent the leaders and role models of tomorrow.
+These winners will join our award’s alumni of 650 previous winners, across the UK and India.

-Alongside our Rising Star categories, we are also calling for nominations for Champions and a Company of the Year, Men for Gender Balance – and new for this year, Global Award for Achievement.
+Alongside our Rising Star categories, we are also calling for nominations for Champions, Company of the Year, Men for Gender Balance – and new for this year, Global Award for Achievement.

 The Company of the Year award recognises the achievements of a company who can clearly demonstrate that they are actively supporting its female talent pipeline through their initiatives, training, development programmes and internal employee relations and diversity network groups.

 The Global Award for Achievement category is for a female individual who works within any industry, outside of the UK, whose current position is below director level.

 In previous years, the awards have been supported by an array of FTSE sponsors and this year is no different.